LBNL-ETA/opticalc/DEV_NOTES.md

 # Notes on pywincalc weirdness

-- if pywincalc.parse_optics_file(clear_3_path) is called with a path to a file that does not exist, it will return an error saying thickness is missing.
+- if pywincalc.parse_optics_file(some_data_file_path) is called with a path to a file that does not exist, it will return an error saying thickness is missing.